vescogma/card-stack/README.md

 ## preview

-Check out the demo at [codepen.io](http://codepen.io/vescogma/pen/ZQKPQP/)
+Check out the demo at [codepen.io](http://codepen.io/vescogma/pen/ZQKPQP/).
+If you're on mobile and the keyboard keeps popping up, select a size [1x, 0.5x, etc].